Art storage facility

 Depot Boijmans Van Beuningen design details

 The design of the building focuses on accessibility, with 99% of the building being publicly accessible.
 The 39.5m-high depot has an ovoid-shaped structure and an expansive roof to enable a small ground-level footprint.
-The six-story building will have a total floor area of 15,541m² and a diameter base of 40m, widening to 60m at the top.
+The six-story building has a total floor area of 15,541m² and a diameter base of 40m, widening to 60m at the top.

 Depot Boijmans Van Beuningen façade

-The structure’s reflective façade comprises 6,609m² of glass subdivided into 1,664 mirrored panels, which will reflect the landscape of the Museumpark to integrate the depot with its surroundings.
+The structure’s reflective façade comprises 6,609m² of glass subdivided into 1,664 mirrored panels, which reflect the landscape of the Museumpark to integrate the depot with its surroundings.

 The façade is made up of 64 segments and 26 rows, with 26 unique spherically curved glass panels.

 The project employed building envelope engineering (BEE) to determine the economic feasibility of the mirrored façade.